The Rush for Gold (Part 2)

 In this article, we will review the trends we see in the world of physical gold.

 In 2013, investment in physical gold bars and coins was the highest on record.
 Even now, we are well within the post-2008 range.
 In 2016, we saw gold demand gaining 2% to reach a three-year high of 4,308.7t., the highest demand for gold in the last three years.
-Annual inflows into an exchange-traded fund (ETF) reached 531.9t, the second highest on record.
-However, jewelry demand fell to a seven-year low, and central banks purchased less gold than before.
+Annual inflows into an exchange-traded fund (ETF) reached 531.9t, the second-highest on record.
+However, jewellery demand fell to a seven-year low, and central banks purchased less gold than before.

 Surprisingly, although gold ETFs saw inflows of funds, the demand for physical bars and coins declined by 2% compared to 2015.